 Basics first.
 Net neutrality is the concept that all online data should be treated the same.
 Internet service providers (ISPs) should not discriminate users by charging them differently or throttling their bandwidth based on the website they access, the type of content they’re looking for, their location, equipment, etc. This is supposed to be achieved through the government regulation of ISPs.

-Here are some examples of what can happen when net neutrality is violated:
+Here are some examples of what can happen when network neutrality is violated:

-- Obviously, no article on net neutrality can go without citing the (in)famous Comcast case.
+- Obviously, no article on the topic can go without citing the (in)famous Comcast case.
 This ISP was reported to secretly throttle P2P applications (torrents, basically).
 Even after this information went public, Comcast kept to this practice.
 It took an order from the Federal Communications Commission (FCC) to stop them from doing this.

 - AT&T was spotted limiting access to FaceTime for users who didn’t pay for AT&T’s shared data plans.

 - Madison River Communications were detected impeding access to the resources of their rival, Vonage.
 FCC ended up fining them $15,000 for this.